danthegoodman1/cloudComputingCourse/1-intro_to_virtual_machines/README.md

 Let's write a simple REST API in Node.js using express:

+_I'm not going to put the code in here for this lesson, it's not enough code to have a problem...
+I hope..._

 - Make a folder, and run `npm init -y` in it to initialize the project
 - Run `npm i -s express` to install express
 - Create a file called `index.js` and write the following into it: